Linzer Cookies

 • Pinch of salt – To enhance the flavors.

-• Jam – Use any jam you have on hand.
-Apricot, black/red currant, raspberry, etc. are classic choices.
-It shouldn’t contain any fruit chunks though.
+• Jam – Apricot, black/red currant, and raspberry are classic choices.
+But you can use any jam you have on hand, such as strawberry jam etc. It shouldn’t contain any fruit chunks though.

 • Powdered sugar – To dust the cookies and give them their signature look.